DataSets and DataLoaders

 Extracting out a single image from the batch, you can see that the bands object consists of a 1D array of band means that have been normalized while the label is a single value.

-So, it looks like the DataLoader is providing data by batch in the expected format.
+So, it looks like the DataLoader is providing data by mini-batch in the expected format.
 We will make use of this DataLoader in the next module when we train a fully connected neural network.

 batch = next(iter(trainDL))